 In the list of available stereotypes, select

 Navigate to top of the model.
-Apply the
+Check that the

-Sensors layer, the Trajectory Planning layer and the top
+connectors in the Sensors layer, the Trajectory Planning layer, and the top model layer.

 Set the property values to enable cost analysis.
 Follow this example for the GPS module.

 Open the Property Inspector.
-On the Modeling tab and in the Design section, select Property Editor.
+Click the drop-down in the Design section of the toolstrip and select Property Inspector.

 Expand the sysComponent stereotype to see the properties.